home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 *Select and copy the URL or use the "copy" button that appear when you hover it.*

 5. Paste the URL into your browser to start the download.
-6. Extract the archive.
+6. Extract the file you just downloaded.
-7. Select **Flash from file** and select the image you just downloaded.
+7. Select **Flash from file** and select the image you just extracted.
    - Do not use **Flash from URL**.
 It does not work on some systems.

   ![Screenshot of the Etcher software showing flash from URL selected.](/images/installation/etcher1_file.png)